lynx-x-ray-observatory/soxs/doc/source/users_guide/simput.rst

 :class:`~soxs.simput.SimputPhotonList` class.
 Specifically, one can generate a :class:`~soxs.simput.SimputPhotonList` using the :meth:`~soxs.simput.SimputPhotonList.from_models` method.
-This requires a :class:`~soxs.spectra.Spectrum` for the spectral model, a :class:`~soxs.spatial.SpatialModel` for modeling the spatial extent of the source, an exposure time, and a flat effective area.
+This requires a :class:`~soxs.spectra.base.Spectrum` for the spectral model, a :class:`~soxs.spatial.SpatialModel` for modeling the spatial extent of the source, an exposure time, and a flat effective area.